drew-harris/drew-harris/README.md

 🖥️  See my portfolio at [portfolio.drewh.net](http://portfolio.drewh.net)

-✉️  You can contact me at [harrisd@smu.edu](mailto:harrisd@smu.edu)
+✉️  You can contact me at [drew@drewh.net](mailto:drew@drewh.net)

-🚀  I'm currently working for the HumInGameLab at SMU
+🚀  I'm currently working for InstantDB

 ### Skills